 Current Topics in Developmental Biology provides a comprehensive survey of the major topics in the field of developmental biology.
 The volumes are valuable to researchers in animal and plant development, as well as to students and professionals who want an introduction to cellular and molecular mechanisms of development.
 The series has recently passed its 30-year mark, making it the longest-running forum for contemporary issues in developmental biology.
-Neural Development, the most recent publication in the series, covers the most up-to-date discoveries and developments of the brain.
-This volume touches upon topics such as the fly retina, telencephalon development, glia-neuron interactions in the nervous system, midbrain and cerebellum development, synapse formation from visual behavior screens, the role of MEF2 proteins, and much more.

 Developmental biologists, cell biologists, neurologists, genetics researchers, and molecular biologists

 - 4th October 2005

 - Academic Press

 - eBook ISBN:

 University of Pittsburgh School of Medicine, PA, U.S.A.

 We are always looking for ways to improve customer experience on Elsevier.com.

 We would like to ask you for a moment of your time to fill in a short questionnaire, at the end of your visit.